 Robotics technicians are essentially on the manufacturing floor alongside the robots making sure they’re operating normally and aiding in their processes.
 Technicians need to be able operate the robots via their user interfaces and troubleshoot when something goes wrong.
 They need to be able to carry out basic maintenance and understand how each robot functions.

-Robotics Integrators are engineers who are experts on automation and robotics.
+Robotics Integrators are engineers who are experts in automation and robotics.
+So what do robotics engineers do?
 They design entire robotics systems based on their understanding of how robots function and how they can theoretically improve manufacturing processes.
+This is the career path most in alignment with the overall idea of robotics engineering.

 Traditionally, integrators are contractors that a manufacturing company will bring in to help design and implement new systems of robots.
 However, more and more companies are hiring their own integrators to be permanent staff.

-Integrators require the highest level of education and experience, and are highly sought after in manufacturing companies all around the world.
+Integrators must meet the highest robotics engineer education requirements, backed with hands-on experience, and are highly sought after in manufacturing companies all around the world.

 However, the most important thing for getting started in working with robots is having a basic understanding of mechanics.
 That doesn’t mean you have to be a mechanical engineer, though.
 If you’ve ever worked on car engines or assembled your own electronics, that’s a good start.